BlackSquirrelz/semester_assignment/README.md

 - Rodolfo Miranda Chavez
 - Tobias Weisskopf

+## NOTE:
+The hosted version has an out of memory issue on the server, see issues.
+Which results in a 500 Internal Server Error.
+If that happens during the test, please contact Tobias in order to restart the server.
+(The first try works, subsequent tries trigger the out of memory error because of the Stanza Model which is loaded into cache).

 ## Assignment:

 The final project will be prepared in groups of 3-4 people.
 The project requires an application